projectara/greybus-spec/source/device_class/camera.rst

 **Metadata Operation**

-When transmitting metadata through the dedicated Operation, the Camera Module shall send a single Metadata Request per image frame.
+When transmitting metadata through the dedicated Operation, the Camera Module shall send a single
+:ref:`Greybus Camera Management Metadata Request <camera-metadata-operation>` per image frame.

-Metadata transmitted over a Camera Management Connection using the Metadata Operation shall be encoded as specified in the Properties section of this specification.
+Metadata transmitted over Camera Management Connection using the :ref:`Greybus Camera Management Metadata Request <camera-metadata-operation>` shall always be encoded as specified in the Properties section of this specification.

 ..
 TODO: jmondi: insert reference to that section, once added